OMC86/angular-project/README.md

 ### How does it work?

-This app uses firebase refrences and queries to set and retrieve (respectively) information submitted by users which is stored on firebase database under three headings: User, Post and Comment.
+This app uses firebase refrences and queries to set and retrieve information submitted by users, which is stored on firebase database under three headings: User, Post and Comment.
 This site uses the AgularJS framework, and bootstrap for styling.

 ## Features

 ### Existing Features
-- User Based Feartures
+- User Based Features
 	- Registration
 	- Log in
 	- Log out